leo-mazz/freshair/doc/instructions.md

 ### Podcasts
 You should be able to manage your podcasts and create new ones from Admin Dashboard > Contents > Podcasts.
 To create a new podcast, you should first upload it on MixCloud, as you will need a MixCloud URL to create a new podcast.
 After this is done, get the newly uploaded podcast's URL (for example by clicking on the 'share' button in the player on MixCloud).

+### Moderating posts
+You have the ability of editing and deleting all posts associated to your show, even you're not the author.
+Use this power wisely.

 ### Broadcasting
 #### Live shows
-In the studio, in order to go on air,  you need to have a user account on the website and to be assigned the role 'Host or Producer'.
+In the studio, in order to go on air,  you need to have a user account on the website and to be assigned to a show.
 In the Main Studio, just follow these steps:
 1. On PC1, open studio.freshair.org.uk in a browser window
 2. Enter your email